runongirlrunon/Playlist-LinkedList/README.md

 # Playlist-LinkedList
 [c++] Simple text-based program that uses a Linked List ADT to create a playlist of songs.
+Sophomore year homework assignment.